jitendrajat10099/Find-Your-Book/README.md

 **<a name="about"></a>About the Project**

 This is a digital platform for sharing books in an organization.
-The project is created using flutter framework and firebase services.
-Google authentication is used for validation of an account.
-There is also a recommendation system for a particular subject.
-If student is not aware of subject then this system is useful for him/her.
-A form is created for adding new book.
-We can search a book by it&#39;s name from home page.
+The project is created using the flutter SDK and firebase services.
+Google authentication is used for the validation of an account.
+Once the user is logged in then he/she can look for the available books uploaded by other students.
+Users can also see the contact details of donors and he/she can make a request for a book then E-mail is sent to the donor of the book with details of the requested user.
+Users can also contribute by adding their books.

 **<a name="glimpse"></a>Some Glimpses of Project**